 Pre-Race Dinner/Meeting and Packet Pick-Up

 We will have packet pick up on March 23rd from 5-8 PM.
-The location is TBD.
+The location will be Brother's Craft Brewery on 800 N Main Street, Harrisonburg, 22802.

-We will also have a pre-race dinner to include a pre-race briefing and presentations addressing self-care, tick awareness, injury prevention/improved running form, and recovery methods from regarded professionals within the Harrisonburg wellness community.
+From from 6:30-8:00, we will also have a pre-race dinner for purchase and include a pre-race briefing and presentations addressing self-care, tick awareness, injury prevention/improved running form, and recovery methods from regarded professionals within the Harrisonburg wellness community.

 As a part of the entry fee for this event, all runners are to donate a gently used book, ( or two books or five) suitable for an elementary school student.
 The monies and books donated through The ‘NUTT’ Endurance Challenge will support the summer reading parties open to all Harrisonburg and Rockingham County elementary school students.
 Each summer event offers opportunities for students to engage in fun literacy activities and get books to take home and add to their home libraries.
 We bus students from their summer school locations and the Rockingham County Rec Department playgrounds, as well as invite RCPS families through school newsletters, Facebook, and Twitter.
 Our summer reading parties are part of a greater community-wide initiative through the United Way's "We Read to Succeed."